Dr. Scott Chimileski

 - I am a Review Editor for Biology of Archaea at the Journal Frontiers in Microbiology.

 - Public speaking: I have given talks at events related to my research, book and photography for audiences across the U.S. and internationally.
 I maintain a list of past and current events on my personal website.

 - Through my scientific and creative endeavors, I have explored (and continue to explore) unique ecosystems and microbial sites across the planet.
-I have explored for photography expeditions and other field work, many parts of British Colombia, Yellowstone National Park in Wyoming, Glacier National Park in Montana, and Capitol Reef National Park in Utah.
+I have explored for photography expeditions and other field work, many parts of British Columbia, Yellowstone National Park in Wyoming, Glacier National Park in Montana, and Capitol Reef National Park in Utah.
 I’ve also traveled to the village of Delft in the Netherlands where microbes were first discovered, and to the UK, Colombia, Italy, China, Switzerland and Greece.

 - Chimileski S, Kolter R (2017) Life at the Edge of Sight: A Photographic Exploration of the Microbial World.
 Harvard University Press.
 ISBN 9780674975910